nikitavoloboev/data/docs/health/nutrition/foods.md

 # Foods

-I eat a whole food, plant based diet and experiment by trying out new [pescatarian recipes](recipes.md).
-I exclude all unhealthy food.
+I eat a whole food, [plant based diet](../../environment/veganism.md) and experiment by trying out new [pescatarian recipes](recipes.md).
+I try exclude all unhealthy food.
+Specifically sugar.
+And dairy.

 Most of my diet consists of eating raw foods like various nuts (almonds, walnuts), blueberries, bananas and avocados.
 I love Indian, Japanese & Georgian cuisine the most.
 Can eat ramen, sushi or hummus all day.

-I try to cover my micro & macro nutrient needs by consuming nutritious food & [supplementing](supplements.md) where necessary.
-I sometimes make little smoothies.
+I try to cover my micro & macro nutrient needs by consuming nutritious food & taking few [essential supplementing](supplements.md).
+I sometimes make nutritious smoothies.

+I sometimes skip breakfast and eat at afternoon.
+I am not a fan of [fasting](fasting.md) for longer than 1 day as I do feel bad during and after it for making it worth it.

-I nearly always keep nuts & fruits at hand as they make for healthy quick snacks.
+I try to always keep nuts & fruits at home as they make for healthy quick snacks.

-I use [Paprika app](https://www.paprikaapp.com/) to store recipes of foods I love eating.
+I use [Mela](https://mela.recipes/) & [Paprika](https://www.paprikaapp.com/) apps to store recipes of foods I love eating.
 I love finding new recipes and foods through traveling.

 My goto recipe is a simple omelette with tomatoes and Greek salad.
+I mention common foods I eat [here](nutrition.md).

 Here is a list of various plant based foods that I use to experiment and cook with.
 It helps to sometimes pick some ingredients and search recipes you can make with them.